Sign up to receive Your Orchestra's newsletter!

 Closing the program is Rimsky-Korsakov’s Scheherazade, composed in 1888.
 This orchestral suite combines brilliant orchestration with evocative storytelling, capturing the exoticism and allure of The Arabian Nights.
 It’s a work that demands some of the most challenging violin solos, which Amalia Hall will perform as the storyteller, Scheherazade.

 Shostakovich’s third symphony (1929) also reflects his early attempts to navigate Soviet cultural demands.
 Like the second symphony, it represents a continuation of his experimental phase, mixing militaristic fanfares with introspective passages.
-We partner this symphony with Britten’s Cello Symphony of 1963.
 Our dear friend Lev Sitkov will partner this symphony with Britten’s Cello Symphony of 1963, a work commissioned by their mutual friend Mstislav Rostropovich.
 The Cello Symphony stands as a testament to the rich artistic dialogue between Britten and Shostakovich, linked through their admiration for Rostropovich.

 Lev Sitkov, cellist